My Gridcoin experiment is done

 Tuesday, June 16, 2020

 I recently found out that a woman I currently know was in Berkeley at the same time I was.
 She had asked me about the Cal cap I usually wear.
 She asked if I had gone to college at Cal.
 I told her, yes, and the years I was there.
 She then told me that she had been there too, but not as a student.
-She had been a teen run-away and very likely had been one of the panhandlers I navigated my way past every morning and afternoon as I headed to classes and back.
+She had been a teen runaway and very likely had been one of the panhandlers I navigated my way past every morning and afternoon as I headed to classes and back.
 Her life sounded very hard.
 She told me that many of the people she had known then had not made it.
 She had made it herself with the help of many people she met along the street, among them, the Berkeley Bubble Lady.

 There was also a guy I called the Orange Man because he gave away oranges.
 He carried them in a clear plastic bag, slung over his shoulder.
-Pausing to get one out, he would hold it in his hand with the bag again over his shoulder and use his other hand holding the orange as a sort of orange-radar detector pointing out people in the passing crowd of students, and if he detected someone needed an orange, he would walk to them and offer them one.
+Pausing to get one out, he would hold it in his hand with the bag again over his shoulder and use his other hand, holding the orange as a sort of orange-radar detector, pointing out people in the passing crowd of students, and if he detected someone who needed an orange, he would walk to them and offer them one.
 It seemed to be his calling.
 He never chose me.

 There were followers of Reverend Moon, also known as Moonies, in Berkeley at the time.
 I had heard about this beforehand.
 I knew they were possibly a “cult” when a representative first spoke to me on Sproul Plaza.
-The person, who contacted me of course, was a pretty woman about my age, with a foreign-sounding accent.
+The person who contacted me, of course, was a pretty woman about my age, with a foreign-sounding accent.
 Of course, I was targeted.
 She wanted me to join them.
 And, I thought I could convince her to leave them.

 I finally agreed to a free dinner.
 I had heard that at the free dinner, you would be pressured to go on a weekend retreat.
 I had also heard that some who agreed to go on this weekend retreat were never heard from again.
 I knew I should be safe if I just went to dinner and had no further communication with them, or her.